bochen12/bochen12.github.io/ddseng/index.md

 ### 192

+Hail, our reconciling Saviour!
+Crowned with thorns and yet none braver!
+Grant me what my heart proposes:
+I would bind a wreath of roses
+and entwine it round Your cross.

+What with God has so distressed You,
+why our earthly dust possessed You,
+that with us You chose to languish,
+life redeeming through Your anguish,
+giving of Yourself in full?

+Fervent heart and loving-kindness
+triumphed over human blindness;
+giving You prefer to taking,
+therefore paradise forsaking
+in our place You chose the cross.

+O the pain of sin unpardoned,
+how my heart is cold and hardened!
+Where among these stony mountains
+can I find life-giving fountains
+to requite Your love divine?

+From Your body rent asunder
+springs flowed out that called forth wonder,
+overwhelming all beholders,
+melting icebergs, splitting boulders,
+washing hearts for ever clean.

+So I pray, all pride forgoing,
+that You in my veins set flowing
+such a flood as splits a mountain,
+melts an iceberg, fills a fountain:
+wash my sins and guilt away!

+As for me You once have striven,
+may I love life in You given;
+May my heart for You alone beat,
+so my thoughts alone in You meet,
+in whom all things coinhere.

+Though I wither like a flower,
+hand and heart surrender power,
+I believe that at Your order,
+I shall cross death's final border:
+You have paid my debt in full.

+O the mystery and the favour
+of Your Cross, my dearest Saviour!
+In temptation stay beside me,
+when my eyes dim, take me, guide me,
+say: We go to Paradise!

+*Trans.: Edward Broadbridge 2009.*

 <a id="218"></a>

 ### 218

+Christ is risen from the dead
+this Easter morning glowing red!
+His people now in ev'ry place
+with joyful song their Lord embrace:
+Glory be to God in the highest!

+Christ is risen from the grave
+from shame and guilt our life to save!
+His people now in ev'ry place
+with joyful song their Lord embrace:
+Glory be to God in the highest!

+Christ is risen from the tomb;
+we meet again in heaven's room!
+His people now in ev'ry place
+with joyful song their Lord embrace:
+Glory be to God in the highest!

+Alleluiá!
+Alleluiá!
+Alleluiá!
+His people now in ev'ry place
+with joyful song their Lord embrace:
+Glory be to God in the highest!

+*Trans.: Edward Broadbridge 2009.*

 <a id="224"></a>

 ### 224

+Rise up, my soul, it is the dawn!
+Let fear and sadness flee this morn,
+Let all your cares as a mere mortal
+recede as life comes from death's portal!
+O blesséd Easter morning hour
+with joy in flow'r!

+Now shattered are the gates of hell;
+no longer can its power compel.
+For He whom death thought to have taken
+triumphant has the grave forsaken.
+O blesséd Easter morning hour
+with joy in flow'r!

+Cease all your secret heartfelt sighs:
+a red-rose dawn pervades the skies,
+above those who in His safekeeping
+lie under earth or ocean sleeping.
+O blesséd Easter morning hour
+with joy in flow'r!

+Sing, Christians all, your breath employ!
+Lift high your hearts in songs of joy!
+Sing to the friend that you are meeting,
+who from the dead draws near in greeting!
+O blesséd Easter morning hour
+with joy in flow'r!

+Come, heart, with all the grief of death
+that at the graveside tore each breath,
+lay all before Him when you greet Him
+alive, as from the grave you meet Him!
+O blesséd Easter morning hour
+with joy in flow'r!

+God's kingdom now is truly yours;
+wait, heart, make just a little pause,
+for death is vanquished by Christ's merit,
+and life eternal you inherit.
+O blesséd Easter morning hour
+with joy is flow'r!

+*Trans.: Edward Broadbridge 2009.*

 <a id="236"></a>

 ### 236

+Easter flow'r, now what on earth! --
+in the garden of a peasant,
+scentless, graceless, nothing worth --
+who would want you for a present?
+Who would choose you from the rest,
+clasp you to a loving breast?
+Would a song-bird sing your praises
+here in Denmark's woodland places?

+Never in the summer air
+will your fragrance waft and settle,
+nor with rose-scent can compare
+or the silver lily petal.
+Winter storms and barren earth
+witnessed your uncertain birth.
+Only those who know your power
+will rejoice to see you flower.

+Easter flow'r, say, is it true?
+Is our faith a mere pretending?
+Can the grave be broken through?
+Is there life at this life's ending?
+Did He rise, as runs the word?
+Will His word again be heard?
+Is the cast-off grave-cloth a story?
+Did He rise in Easter glory?

+If the dead can not arise,
+meaningless are hopes of pardon.
+Fading, each of us must die,
+never gracing any garden.
+Then forgotten under earth
+we shall never know new birth,
+nor like molten wax be taken
+as God's candle to awaken.

+Easter flow'r, should one strong drop
+from your golden cup refresh me,
+there the wonder will not stop,
+you will raise me, new enflesh me.
+Morning song and cockcrow clear
+in your golden cup I hear,
+waking with the dead at the dawning
+of a rose-red Easter morning.

+Easter flow'r, you too know death!
+Christ arose as day was dawning.
+Each Good Friday's dying breath
+is a pledge of Easter morning.
+What are seal or shield or sword
+'gainst our valiant risen Lord?
+These are chaff His breath sends flying,
+who redeems us by His dying.

+*Trans.: Edward Broadbridge 2009.*

 <a id="260"></a>

 ### 260

+You set Yourself down in the lowest ones' fate.
+You set Yourself up 'gainst the harm of the great.
+You set Yourself into the outsiders' breath.
+You set Yourself over the horror of death.

+And therefore You speak to us now from a place
+where no one can harm You or spit in your face;
+You still share our lives and our sufferings too,
+so no one has life more life-giving than You.

+You fight in the world for our freedom and peace;
+when others give up, Your resolve does not cease.
+If any are helpless or lost, you stand by;
+You beat in our hearts, when our love tends to die.

+You send us to share in the lowest ones' fate.
+You set us to fight 'gainst the harm of the great.
+You live in our innermost longing and praise,
+may we live in You at the end of our days.

+*Trans.: Edward Broadbridge 2009.*

 <a id="289"></a>

 ### 289

+O Holy Spirit, let us pray
+that You will bind us close in faith this day:
+till the world has ended
+guard the church You gave us
+from all need and danger,
+in Your mercy save us.
+Spirit, hear our prayer!

+O Holy Spirit, blesséd light,
+illuminate us so we see alright
+Jesus, God's belovéd,
+lead us to adore Him,
+in His Father's kingdom
+there to stand before Him.
+Spirit, hear our prayer!

+O Loving Spirit from above,
+infuse the church with Your eternal love,
+so we gladly wander,
+sister close to brother,
+as God loves his children,
+loving one another!
+Spirit, hear our prayer!

+O Paraclete, receive our prayer,
+as children resting in their mother's care,
+in Your calming solace,
+so our every sadness
+turns in faith to hope of
+everlasting gladness!
+Spirit, hear our prayer!

+O Spirit, may we be assured
+that we are children of our heav'nly Lord!
+then our grief is banished,
+then the pearl discovered,
+death itself defeated.
+Paradise recovered,
+Spirit, hear our prayer!

+*Trans.: Edward Broadbridge 2009.*

 <a id="290"></a>

 ### 290

 <a id="292"></a>